Private equity investments gain momentum during 2015-20

-New Delhi, Feb 17 (IANS) Private equity investments in India have come of age in India with investments across sectors and maturity cycles of companies during 2015-2020 with aggregate annual deal value doubling during the period, showed a KPMG report.
+New Delhi: Private equity investments in India have come of age in India with investments across sectors and maturity cycles of companies during 2015-2020 with aggregate annual deal value doubling during the period, showed a KPMG report.

 Further, the annual deal count has also increased by over 60 per cent, it showed.
 Median holding period of investments has doubled from 3.1 years in 2015 to 6.2 years in 2019.